How to tune your Acoustic Guitar

 This is a video on how to tune with an electronic tuner:

-Here's a great little trick I learnt about 20 years ago, one of the guys I was working with showed it to me and I have never tuned a guitar the "old way" since.
+Here's a great little trick I learned about 20 years ago.
+One of the guys I worked with showed it to me, and I have never tuned a guitar the "old way" since.

 The basic way you do it is as follows:

-First your low E (6th string) has to be reasonably close to tune.
-If not your whole guitar will be tuned to a different note (which as long as its relatively in tune will sound OK)
+First, your Low E (6th string) has to be reasonably close to in tune.
+If not, your whole guitar will be tuned to a different ‘pitch standard’.
+(This is OK as long as you are playing by yourself, but if you want to play with other instruments, or along to a recording, it will need to be exact.)

 Low E, 6th String , 7th fret harmonic = B, 2nd string, open

-A, 5th String , 7th fret harmonic = High E,4th string, open
+A, 5th String, 7th fret harmonic = High E, 1st string, open.

 If you would like any more information on how to tune your guitar, add a comment below, or feel free to contact us at firstname.lastname@example.org

-No video available in this page19 October 2016I am unable to see any view video on this page.
+No video available in this pageBy: Anonymous on 19 October 2016I am unable to see any view video on this page.
 Both the videos to tune with electric tuner and without electric tuner is not available here.
 Can you please upload them or point me to another source?